Privacy notice

 Some of our locations and offices have CCTV and you may be recorded when you visit them.
 Signs are in use to tell you that CCTV is being used.
 We use CCTV to provide security and protect our employees and visitors.

 CCTV is only viewed by employees when necessary.
 The footage is stored for a specific period, after which it is recorded over.
 We may view or share CCTV to investigate a complaint or antisocial behaviour, including with the police to prevent and detect a crime.
 We may also share CCTV for evidence in an insurance claim or court case.
+All CCTV is processed under legitimate interests and/or legal obligation.

 The security of your information is very important to us.
 We have appropriate organisational and technical measures in place to protect your information.